drewhoskins/batch-orchestra/README.md

 # Batch Orchestra

-Batch Orchestra is an easy-to-use library for reliably and scalably performing many like operations.
+Batch Orchestra is an easy-to-use library for reliably and scalably performing many like operations such as DB migrations and periodic batch jobs.
-It solves many problems for these scenarios, such as controllably parallel execution and fair pagination.
+It solves many problems for these scenarios, such as controllably parallel execution, fair pagination.
 See a full list of features below.

-All you have to build is a page processor to process an individual page, and optionally a progress tracker.
+All you have to build is a page processor to process an individual page, and optionally a custom progress tracker.

-The batch is parallelized and tracked using a [Temporal](https://temporal.io) workflow.
-Your job is simply to fill in one function called a page processor.

-In python, for example, that might look something like this:
+In python, for example, that your page processor look something like this:

 @page_processor
+class InflateProductPrices(PageProcessor):

-    async def inflate_product_prices(context: BatchProcessorContext):
+    async def run(self, context: BatchProcessorContext):
         page = context.page
         cursor = ProductDBCursor.from_json(page.cursor_str)